INFUSYSTEM HOLDINGS, INC.

 2014 EQUITY PLAN

-The purpose of this InfuSystem Holdings, Inc. Equity Plan (the “Plan”) is to advance the interests of the Company and its stockholders by providing a means (a) to attract, retain, and reward directors, officers, other employees, and persons who provide services to the Company and its Subsidiaries, (b) to link compensation to measures of the Company’s performance in order to provide additional incentives, including stock-based incentives and cash-based incentives, to such persons for the creation of stockholder value, and (c) to enable such persons to acquire or increase a proprietary interest in the Company in order to promote a closer identity of interests between such persons and the Company’s stockholders.
-The Plan is intended to qualify certain compensation awarded under the Plan as “performance-based” compensation under Code Section 162(m) to the extent deemed appropriate by the Committee which administers the Plan.
+The purpose of this InfuSystem Holdings, Inc. 2014 Equity Plan (the “Plan”) is to advance the interests of the Company and its stockholders by providing a means (a) to attract, retain, and reward directors, officers, other employees, and persons who provide services to the Company and its Subsidiaries, (b) to link compensation to measures of the Company’s performance in order to provide additional incentives, including stock-based incentives and cash-based incentives, to such persons for the creation of stockholder value, and (c) to enable such persons to acquire or increase a proprietary interest in the Company in order to promote a closer identity of interests between such persons and the Company’s stockholders.
+Any Performance Award granted under this Plan on or before November 2, 2017 and intended to qualify as “performance-based” compensation under Code Section 162(m) and the regulations thereunder, shall be subject to the terms and conditions of this Plan as in effect on November 2, 2017.
 This Plan is also intended to replace the Company’s 2007 Stock Incentive Plan and no new grants will be made under such prior plan on or after the effective date of this Plan.

 Capitalized terms used in the Plan and not defined elsewhere in the Plan shall have the meaning set forth in this Section.